pism/pism/doc/browser/pages.md

 cached until one calls `MatAssemblyBegin()` followed by `MatAssemblyEnd()` to communicate the values.

-\subsection additionalpetscID Additional PETSc utility functions
+@subsection additionalpetscID Additional PETSc utility functions

 Quite ellaborate error tracing and performance monitoring is possible with PETSc.
 All functions return `PetscErrorCode` which should be checked by the macro `CHKERRQ()`.